meddbase/isotope80/README.md

 *<sup>80</sup>Se : the most abundant stable isotope of Selenium*

 # Isotope80
 Isotope80 (Isotope hereafter) is a functional C# wrapper around Selenium and WebDriver for browser automation.
 It aims to provide a frictionless way to write declarative, composable statements that can then be run using a WebDriver instance.
+It builds on the functional C# base class library provided by [Language-Ext](https://github.com/louthy/language-ext).

 ## Motivation
 Using Selenium in C# often seems trivial at first glance.
 The Nuget packages can easily be installed and then you can quickly start to automate a browser instance.
 Here's a quick example of logging into Twitter: